 ARUP Labs & Pathology

-With ARUP Laboratories, an established national reference laboratory affiliated with the Department of Pathology, the University of Utah is unique as a leader in translational pathology research.
+ARUP Laboratories is an established national reference laboratory that is an enterprise of the University of Utah and its Department of Pathology.
+ARUP is unique as a leader in translational pathology research.
 In addition to substantial departmental external grant funding, ARUP Laboratories and the ARUP Institute for Clinical and Experimental Pathology® spend over eight million dollars annually on translational pathology research and development.
 This is an unparalleled resource for residents who wish to develop academic careers.

-Over 300 novel diagnostic tests have been developed at ARUP including multiplexed immunoassays for antibodies to pneumococcal capsular polysaccharides, rapid pregnancy screening tests for Down's Syndrome and Fragile X syndrome, and high resolution melting amplicon analysis for c-Kit, PDGFR, and EGFR mutations in tumors.
+Over 1500 novel diagnostic tests have been developed and validated at ARUP, including many tests utilizing new technologies such as next generation sequencing.
+As part of ARUP’s academic mission, researchers and medical directors publish an average of more than 120 peer-reviewed publications a year in the medical literature.
+ARUP actively collaborates with national and international companies and clinical trials partners to advance medical knowledge and practice.
 In addition, faculty at ARUP Laboratories have developed cutting edge technologies, such as the LightCycler® Systems for real-time PCR, and have been involved in identifying genes and developing assays for BRCA1, Friedreich ataxia, Chediak-Higashi syndrome, hereditary hemorrhagic telangiectasia, and other genetic traits.
+ARUP is involved in the development and maintenance of multiple genetic mutation databases to benefit patients across the globe.
 It is not unusual for resident research projects to spur implementation of new tests at ARUP, which can have an immediate clinical impact nationwide.